RACHITALAAD/Task---Timer/README.md

-# Task-Timer
+# Mini-Project-Task-Timer
-This is my mini project - Task Timer built using HTML , CSS , Javascript
+This is my mini project - Task Timer built using HTML, CSS , Javascript